mbbayir/mbbayir/README.md

 Here are some ideas to get you started:
 I am a Full Stack Developer <img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="30"> from Turkey/Antalya.
-- 🔭 I’m currently working on .NET,Angular projects
+- 🔭 I’m currently working on .NET, Angular projects
-- 🌱 I’m currently learning about Next.js, React Native
+- 🌱 I’m currently learning about C#, JS
 - 👯 I’m looking to collaborate on any projects
 - 📫 How to reach me: Send email to mbbayirr@icloud.com